Digital literacy: Digital natives and digital immigrants

+Applications

 In education

-Schools are continuously updating their curricula to keep up with accelerating technological developments.
-This often includes computers in the classroom, the use of educational software to teach curricula, and course materials being made available to students online.
+Society is trending towards a technology-dependent world.
+It is now necessary to implement digital technology in education; this often includes having computers in the classroom, the use of educational software to teach curricula, and course materials that are made available to students online.
 Students are often taught literacy skills such as how to verify credible sources online, cite websites, and prevent plagiarism.
 Google and Wikipedia are frequently used by students "for everyday life research," and are just two common tools that facilitate modern education.
-Digital technology has impacted the way material is taught in the classroom.
-With the use of technology rising over the past decade, educators are altering traditional forms of teaching to include course material on concepts related to digital literacy.
+Digital technology has impacted the way materials are taught in the classroom.
+Digital literacy not only helps students navigate online information but also enhances their ability to critically evaluate, synthesize, and apply digital content in academic and real-world settings.
+With the use of technology rising in this century, educators are altering traditional forms of teaching to include course material on concepts related to digital literacy.

 Educators have also turned to social media platforms to communicate and share ideas with one another.
 Social media and social networks have become a crucial part of the information landscape.
-Many students are using social media to share their areas of interest, which helps boost their level of engagement with educators.
-New standards have been put into place as digital technology has augmented classrooms, with many classrooms being designed to use smartboards and audience response systems in replacement of traditional chalkboards or whiteboards.
-“The development of Teacher’s Digital Competence (TDC) should start in initial teacher training, and continue throughout the following years of practice.
-All this to use Digital Technologies (DT) to improve teaching and professional development.”
+Social media allows educators to communicate and collaborate with one another without having to use traditional educational tools.
+Restrictions such as time and location can be overcome with the use of social media-based education.

 New models of learning are being developed with digital literacy in mind.
-Several countries have based their models on the emphasis of finding new digital didactics to implement as they find more opportunities and trends through surveys conducted with educators and college instructors.
-Additionally, these new models of learning in the classroom have aided in promoting global connectivity and have enabled students to become globally-minded citizens.
-According to the study Building Digital Literacy Bridges Connecting Cultures and Promoting Global Citizenship in Elementary Schools through School-Based Virtual Field Trips by Stacy Delacruz, Virtual Field Trips (VFT) a new form of multimedia presentation has gained popularity over the years in that they offer the "opportunity for students to visit other places, talk to experts and participate in interactive learning activities without leaving the classroom".
-They have also been used as a vessel for supporting cross-cultural collaboration amongst schools which includes: "improved language skills, greater classroom engagement, deeper understandings of issues from multiple perspectives, and an increased sensitivity to multicultural differences".
-It also allows students to be the creators of their own digital content, a core standard from The International Society for Technology in Education (ISTE).
+Several countries have developed their models to emphasize ways of finding and implementing new digital didactics, finding more opportunities and trends via surveys of educators and college instructors.
+Additionally, these new models of learning in the classroom have aided in promoting global connectivity, enabling students to become globally-minded citizens.
+According to one study by Stacy Delacruz, Virtual Field Trips, (VFT), a new form of multimedia presentation has gained popularity over the years because they offer the "opportunity for students to visit other places, talk to experts and participate in interactive learning activities without leaving the classroom".
+They have been used as a vessel for supporting cross-cultural collaboration amongst schools, including: "improved language skills, greater classroom engagement, deeper understandings of issues from multiple perspectives, and an increased sensitivity to multicultural differences".
+They also allow students to be the creators of their own digital content, a core standard from The International Society for Technology in Education (ISTE).